Kindergarten – Bilingual classes

-The bilingual education program applies in Kindergarten (Pre-Kg, KG1 and KG2).
+The bilingual education programme applies in Kindergarten (Petite Section / Pre-Kg, Moyenne Section / KG1 and Grande Section / KG2).

 There will be a division of learning outcomes and a common preparation among teachers to adapt and finalise the sharing of lessons in both languages.

 Kindergarten programme is followed by 1st Grade (CP) and 2nd Grade (CE1).
-From 1st Grade onward., students are familiar enough with the language to receive their primary education mainly in French but also partly in English.
+From CP / Grade 1 onward, students are familiar enough with the language to receive their primary education mainly in French but also partly in English.
 During this cycle of fundamental learning, students are encouraged to become more autonomous.

-The primary objectives of 1st and 2nd Grades are the learning of reading, writing and speaking in French, and the knowledge and understanding of numbers, including how to write numbers and how to calculate small quantities.
-At the end of 2nd Grade, students have acquired a basic mastery of these skills as well as addition and subtraction techniques.
+The primary objectives of CP / Grade 1 & CE1 / Grade 2 are the learning of reading, writing and speaking in French, and the knowledge & understanding of numbers, including how to write numbers and how to calculate small quantities.
+At the end of CE1 / Grade 2, students should have acquired a basic mastery of these skills as well as addition and subtraction techniques.

-The objectives of 3rd to 5th Grades are the command of French and the main elements of mathematics.
+The objectives of CE2 (Garde 3), CM1 (Garde 4) & CM2 (Garde 5) are the command of French and the main elements of mathematics.
 In addition, literature, geography, history, experimental sciences and technology are taught in those grades, expanding the students’ knowledge base and extending their aptitude.
 The use of IT tools in various school activities increases autonomy, reflection, observation, and creative imagination, universally considered as conditions for success at school.
 These skills allow each student to gain self-confidence and increase learning proficiency – tools that will serve them well at the intermediate and secondary school levels, and later on in all domains.

 PYP – International Baccalaureate (IB)